casey/just/README.md

     echo 'Dependency with parameter {{param}}'
 ```

 Backslash line continuations can also be used in interpolations.
-The line following the backslash must start with the same indentation as the recipe body, though additional indentation can be appended.
+The line following the backslash must start with the same indentation as the recipe body, although additional indentation is accepted.

 ```just
 recipe: